Cork Colleges Progression Scheme

 Late CAO applications up to the 1st May are accepted from candidates other than Mature Students.

-Applicants to year 1 and/or year 2 need to complete the CCPS application form and submit this to your FE College by 22nd March.
+Applicants to year 1 and/or year 2 need to complete the CCPS application form and submit this to your FE College.

 You must inform your course coordinator that you are applying under the CCPS.